Ilford: Population

-The entire town of Ilford is also made up of its neighbourhoods Aldborough Hatch, Barkingside, Clayhall, Cranbrook, Fairlop, Fullwell Cross, Loxford, Gants Hill, Goodmayes, Newbury Park, Redbridge and Seven Kings.
+The entire town of Ilford is also made up of its neighbourhoods Aldborough Hatch, Barkingside, Clayhall, Cranbrook, Fairlop, Fullwell Cross, Loxford, Gants Hill, Goodmayes, Newbury Park, Redbridge, Hainault, Little Heath and Seven Kings.
 It approximates to 11 electoral wards, and the total population counted 168,168 people in the 2011 census, compared to 303,858 for the borough of Redbridge as a whole.

 Ethnicity

-Ilford has a very large ethnic-minority population, one of the most diverse towns in the country.
+Ilford has a very large ethnic-minority population, and is one of the most diverse towns in the country.

 Ilford North had the fourth-highest Jewish proportion of residents in the 2001 census.
 The Hindu, Muslim and Sikh population number some 30,000.
 The large South Asian community in Ilford speak a variety of languages, including Bengali, Gujarati, Hindi, Punjabi, Tamil, Telugu and Urdu.

 According to the 2001 census, the parliamentary constituencies of Ilford North and Ilford South consisted of the following demographs:

 At the 2011 census, the Clementswood ward's population with a BAME (Black, Asian and minority ethnic) background was 84.2%, one of the highest in Greater London.
 Most of Ilford's other wards have figures above 70%.
 The lowest BAME ward in Ilford was Fairlop, 34.9%.

 Housing

-House prices in Ilford are generally far lower compared to the average in Greater London.
+House prices in Ilford are generally far lower than the average for Greater London.
 The median house price in 2014 in Ilford's Loxford ward was £193,000, which was the sixth lowest out of the 628 wards of Greater London.

 In most wards, a majority of houses are owned by the households.
 The exceptions are in Clementswood, Loxford, and Valentines.

 The table below shows housing type data for Ilford's wards at the 2011 census (but altered to match new ward boundaries in 2015).